Invest in yourself with Financial Education.

 • It is never too early to start learning about money and finances which is why our fun and engaging Financial Little League workshop is a perfect introduction to financial education.

-• Key points: 1) The differences between spending, sharing and saving.
+• Key points: 1) The differences between spending, sharing, and saving.
 2) The value of money.
 3) How money is earned.
 4) Why and how to save.
-5) Smart Shopping 6) Tour the branch
+5) Smart Shopping 6) Tour of the branch

 From creating healthy savings habits to understanding the key components of your credit score, you can learn valuable financial lessons from UMCU's FInancial Education Manager through short videos on our YouTube channel.